MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 \subsubsection{The Tier-Local Family}

 The tier-local family of classes introduces yet another kind of long-distance dependency that similarly interacts with the logical languages already introduced.
-In this family of language classes, the notion of containment is sequence of relevant symbols where irrelevant symbols are ignored.
-We also use the terms `salient' and `non-salient' for the relevant and ignored symbols, respectively.
-The set of relevant symbols is called the ``tier'' and is some subset $T\subseteq\Sigma$.
+In this family of language classes, the notion of containment involves a sequence of `salient' symbols which is contained when it appears as a substring when non-salient symbols are ignored.
+The set of salient symbols is called the ``tier'' and is some subset $T\subseteq\Sigma$ \citep{Heinz-RawalEtAl-2011-TSLCP, Lambert2023}.
 For example, if $\Sigma=\{a,b,c,d,e\}$ and $T=\{a,e\}$ and $w=daceba$ then the string on tier $T$ is $aea$.
 The notion of ``contains the substring on the tier'' can be generally expressed as follows.
-For $w=a_1a_2\ldots a_n\in T^*$, the regular expression $\Sigma^*a_1\overline{T}^*a_2\overline{T}^*\ldots \overline{T}^*a_n\Sigma^*$ where $\overline{T}^*=(\Sigma/T)^*$ represents the set of all and only those strings which contain $w$ as a substring when all the non-tier symbols are removed.
+For $w=a_1a_2\ldots a_n\in T^*$, the regular expression $\Sigma^*a_1\overline{T}^*a_2\overline{T}^*\ldots \overline{T}^*a_n\Sigma^*$ where $\overline{T}^*=(\Sigma-T)^*$ represents the set of all and only those strings which contain $w$ as a substring when all the non-tier symbols are removed.

 For example, Figure~\ref{fig:tsl-aa} shows a finite-state acceptor which recognizes $C_T(aa)$ where $T=\{a,e\}$.

 This is the language which must contain the substring $aa$ on the $\{a,e\}$ tier.
 So words like $c^{20}ac^{20}ac^{20}ec^{20}$ belong to this language but words like $c^{20}ac^{20}ec^{20}ac^{20}$ do not.
 The former has the string $aae$ on this tier whereas the latter has $aea$.